smartbcity/fixers-ssm/README.md

-# Java Sdk for blockchain-ssm
+# Kotlin lib for blockchain-ssm

 [Blockchain-ssm](https://github.com/civis-blockchain/blockchain-ssm) is a signing state machines chaincode developped for Hyperleger Fabric.
 This sdk has been tested with [fabric bclan configuration](https://github.com/civis-blockchain/blockchain-coop/tree/master/bclan) fabric network configuration